bee-san/branadonskerritt.github.io/_posts/2017-12-05-An-Introduction-To-Combinatronics.md

 26^1 * 26^5 * 10^1 = 3089157760.

-The possibillities of passwords decreased by 300% by knowing some simple things about their password.
+The possibilities of passwords decreased by 300% by knowing some simple things about their password.

 But wait, we can guess some more.